January 20, 2005, counter-inaugural protest

 On January 20, 2005, a number of counter-inaugural demonstrations were held in Washington, D.C., and other American cities to protest the second inauguration of President George W. Bush.

+In other American cities: Groups and protesters in cities such as Philadelphia, Las Vegas, New Orleans, Milwaukee, Santa Cruz and others organized demonstrations against the inauguration ceremony.
+These demonstrations were part of anti-war and anti-government movements, and included protests against the continuation of the Iraq War, calls for social justice, and opposition to Bush's domestic and foreign policies.

 Rally at Malcolm X Park

 Police pepper spraying protesters at Bush's 2nd inauguration, Washington, D.C.

 The DC Anti-War Network (DAWN) sponsored a mass rally and march at Malcolm X Park (Meridian Hill Park) to protest the inauguration of President George W. Bush.
 Following a number of speeches, the group marched south on 16th Street NW and east on H Street NW to McPherson Square.